-"The best way to get kids to like vegetables is to get them to cook!"6.
+"The best way to get kids to like vegetables is to get them to cook!".
 The good news is that cooking workshops also have a number of additional benefits for children.
 Not only do they introduce them to a variety of nutritious foods, but they also allow them to develop cooking skills and knowledge that will stick with them throughout their life.
 Associating a healthy diet with the fun of cooking is an excellent way to promote the adoption of healthy eating habits.
 For more information, see the first fact sheet in the practical guide A Recipe for Successful Cooking Workshops, focusing on children's development and links with the Québec Education Program.

 No matter what the students' age, there are always ways to get them involved in the kitchen.
-Their level of participation will depend on factors such as the time available for the activity, the comfort level of the facilitator, their experience in the kitchen. etc. For tips on age-appropriate tasks, see the fact sheet Cuisinez avec les enfants - À chaque âge sa tâche, developed by Les Ateliers cinq épices.
+Their level of participation will depend on factors such as the time available for the activity, the comfort level of the facilitator, their experience in the kitchen, etc. For tips on age-appropriate tasks, see the fact sheet Cuisinez avec les enfants - À chaque âge sa tâche, developed by Les Ateliers cinq épices.

-For more information on organizing and facilita- can let the students participate in ting cooking workshops, see the practical guide A the decision-making process.
-You Recipe for Successful Cooking Workshops.
+For more information on organizing and facilitating cooking workshops, see the practical guide A Recipe for Successful Cooking Workshops.
 You can also use the services offered by organizations such as Les Ateliers cinq épices or La Tablée des Chefs.